shafinulh/blacs/README.md

 ## My Fork

-This fork aims to optimize the performance of BLACS by reducing the overhead between the execution of experimental shots, which is critical for time-sensitive workflows.
+This fork aims to optimize the performance of BLACS by reducing the overhead between the execution of experimental shots, particularly when we want to process a large sequence.
 While the labscript suite is very well-developed, user-friendly, and supports all general workflows, optimizing this specific workflow can significantly improve efficiency during high-throughput experimental sequence runs.

 The key areas of BLACS identified for potential improvements are: